-In FRBR terminology, the JSS Level 1B and Level 2 products as well as the Australian L3 mosaic and each of the 17 L4 maps are considered an 'expression' of the 'work'.
+In FRBR terminology, each of these 17 maps are considered to be an 'expression' of the 'work'

-iii.
-The Three Manifestations
+3. The three Manifestations

-Each of these 17 L4 mineral maps was then made available in three different formats that relate to different user requirements and/or delivery infrastructure as follows:
+Each of these 17 mineral maps was then made available in three different formats that relate to different user requirements and/or delivery infrastructure as follows:

-- i.
-Band sequential image (BSQ) files that can be restretched/ processed), - GeoTIFF files that were generated by contrast stretching and colour rendering to national standards to generate more user friendly GIS-compatible products.
-Note that these are optimized for usage in GIS packages or as online image files and are 8-bit integer files. - iii.
+- a.
+Band sequential image (BSQ) files that can be restretched/ processed), - b.
+GeoTIFF files that were generated by contrast stretching and colour rendering to national standards to generate more user friendly GIS-compatible products.
+Note that these are optimized for usage in GIS packages or as online image files and are 8-bit integer files.

+c.
 Self-describing netCDF files that were produced at NCI for analysis at full resolution at continental scale: using standardised data services, these could also be subsetted down to very small bounding boxes for local analysis at the prospect or locational file.
 Note that the netCDF files are optimised for HPC and scientific analysis and are 32-bit float.

-In FRBR terminology, each of these three formats is considered to be a 'manifestation' of each of the seventeen L4 'expressions' of the 'work'.
+In FRBR terminology, each of these three formats is considered to be a 'manifestation' of each of the 17 'expression' of the 'work'.